This page has information for people with breast cancer and their families.

 For some older women and some women with ductal carcinoma in situ (DCIS), survival is the same with or without radiation therapy [1-4].
 These women may skip radiation therapy .

-Some chemotherapy schedules are being modified .
+Some chemotherapy schedules may be modified .
 For example, there may be a longer time between your chemotherapy sessions.
 This will help reduce the number of times you have to go to the hospital.

 If you’re taking tamoxifen or an aromatase inhibitor for early breast cancer, your treatment will continue as usual.